karenmxm/PyBer_Analysis/README.md

   - Bar chart for distribution of data

 # Recommendations
 To analyze the underserved neighborhood, rural city area, we recommend more insights into both sides of the market in rural city area.
 We need more information for why rural city area has low total rides, drivers and fares but people who used PyBer rideshare services in that area have the affordability for the service.
+More specific, we need the following data for a deeper understanding of the market.
 - Demand side
-  - Data for the number of PyBer booking APP downloads to investigate potential demand.
+  - Number of PyBer booking APP downloads to investigate potential demand.
-  - Data for the number of local Taxi for current real demand
+  - Number of local Taxi for current real demand
 - Supply side
   - Ride per hour
   - Earning per hour
+ We can use same